tom-draper/secure-notes/README.md

 ### Safeguarding

-A supply teacher at a Primary School notices one child appears underweight.
-They open the school's Secure Notes instance and enter the student's ID.
+A substitute teacher at a Primary School notices a child in the class appears underweight.
+They connect to the school's Secure Notes webpage set up for the staff to use and enter the student's ID.
 They register their observation anonymously with a new note and notice a number of concerning notes previously submitted before deciding to raise the issue with their superior.

+### Questions for Speaker

+At a yearly keynote event, the audience is encouraged to submit questions for the guest speaker.
+They scan a QR code on the screen which takes them to the Secure Notes URL for the talk to submit anonymous questions.